bpirkle/aqs-docker-druid-test-env/aqs-docker-druid-test-env-build/README.md

 The injest.sh script waits a hard-coded 10 minutes for ingestion tasks to complete.
 Is there anything we can do to actually know when everything is done rather than assuming a time?
 And if not, can we make the countdown prettier?

 The ingest.sh script in general doesn't do a lot of error handling.
 It is only needed at build time, so maybe that's okay.
-But could/should it do mores?
+But could/should it do more?